ucsb-ds/pl-dev-team/_lectures/week07a.md

 ## What you should do today

+1. Assign yourself your first issue
+2. Clone the repo and get the app working on localhost
+3. Create a dev deployment on dokku

+## Assigning yourself your first issue

 * Look over the issues with your team
+* Read the Sprint Planning document (it's linked in the README of the repo.)
 * Decide what your first issue will be
 * Assign it to yourself and put it in the In Progress column on the Kanban board.
 * If there are follow on issues that flow from the first one in an Epic, you might assign yourself those as well and drag them into "ToDo", but don't work *too* far ahead.
 Let the team be *Agile* (i.e. it can move quickly from one plan to another).